-An assessment of the Cosumnes River as the community's surface water source was completed in 2017.
+An assessment of the Cosumnes River as the community's surface water source was completed in 2016.
 The river is most vulnerable to historic mining operations.
-Water pumped from the river is stored in Calero, Chesbro and Clementia Reservoirs, with Clementia Reservoir being utilized only as a recreational source.
-A copy of the assessment is available for public review at the District Administration Building upon request.
+Water pumped from the river is stored in Calero, Chesbro and Clementia Reservoirs, with Clementia Reservoir being utilized only as a recreational and raw water source.
+A copy of the assessment is available for public review on the District website of at the Administration Building upon request.